Get 80% off your plan for your first 6 months.*

 Key takeaways

-- Choose your consulting business model early by deciding between solo versus team-based work, project-based versus retainer arrangements, and custom versus standardised services, as this foundational decision shapes your pricing strategy and financial projections.
+• Choose your business model early, as the decision between solo versus team-based work, project-based versus retainer arrangements, and bespoke versus productised services shapes every other section of your plan.

-- Calculate your consulting rates by considering your target annual income, realistic billable hours (typically 60-70% of working time), business expenses, and competitor pricing to ensure your rates support both profitability and market competitiveness.
+• Calculate your consulting rates by factoring in your target annual income, realistic billable hours (typically 60–70% of working time), business expenses, and competitor pricing to keep your rates both profitable and competitive.

 Choose your consulting business model